hashkat/hashkat/docs/tutorial12.md

 ### Preference Class - Follow Reaction Probability

-An agent's *follow_reaction_probability* is the probability that an agent, after seeing a tweet be retweeted by someone they follow, will follow the speaker of the original tweet as opposed to just retweeting the tweet.
+The *follow_reaction_probability* is the probability that an agent, after seeing a tweet be retweeted by someone they follow, will follow the speaker of the original tweet as opposed to just retweeting the retweet.

 ```python
 preference_classes: